The Great Mac vs. PC Debate: Are Apple Computers More Secure Than Windows?

 Downloading a virtual private network (VPN) can also help you prevent unwanted tracking, something that no computer is completely immune to.
 And when you’re worried about existing malware on your device, a good malware removal tool would help get rid of the programs that make it past Apple’s firewall.

-We’ve discussed a few of the tools available for keeping your device secured, but what other methods should you employ to stay safe online?
-It isn’t enough just to rely on third-party apps to keep you safe, so read our helpful guide to staying safe online to learn some best practices for browsing, including:
+But it isn’t enough just to rely on third-party apps to keep you safe, so read our helpful guide to staying safe online to learn some best practices for browsing, including:

 • Understanding online dangers like pop-up ads that might contain malware